CARRYING CHILDREN SAFELY IN CARS

 It is illegal to use a booster seat with a lap-only belt for children under 7 years of age, past this age it is legal but not recommended.
 If a child is under 7 years of age and in a booster seat they will need to also have an external harness/h-harness.
 Lap-only belt do not offer the same protection as a lap-sash belt in a crash and Kidsafe ACT recommends that no passenger uses them unless there are no other options.

-A wide range of car seats are now available that are designed to accommodate children several years longer than the minimum legal age (eg. car seats that rear-face until 3-4 years of age* when the minimum requirement is 6 months of age).
-If a child grows out of their current car seat or booster seat before the legal minimum age there should be a larger seat, in the same stage, on the market to buy or hire.
-If they do not fit in to any restraint on the market they can be moved in to the next stage of restraint (i.e. rear-facing to forward-facing).
+A wide range of car seats are now available that are designed to accommodate children several years longer than the minimum legal age (eg. car seats that rear-face until 3-4 years of age, when the minimum requirement is 6 months of age).
+If a child grows out of their current car seat or booster seat before the legal minimum age or safety recommendations, there should be a larger seat on the market to buy or hire.
+If they do not fit in to any restraint on the market they can be moved to the next stage of restraint (i.e. rear-facing to forward-facing).

 Does a child have to be in a car seat in a taxi?